pjamieson/graphql-api-server/README.md

 I followed a number of tutorials, and read several books before beginning this project, most notably the Relay/GraphQL tutorial at https://facebook.github.io/relay/docs/tutorial.html#content, and the excellent book *Learning GraphQL and Relay* by Samer Buna, published by Packt Publishing in August 2016.
 All included both the front-end web app and the back-end GraphQL API server in a single development project.
 Since I wanted to build a stand-alone API server that's capable of supporting multiple client apps, my first obvious requirement was to create a server independently from any client app.
 Starting this project with that fundamental requirement also hepled to distinguish the boundries between client and API layers.

 My initial observation is that this API layer is smaller than I thought it would be, and the client app layer is larger.
 (The first client app that leverages this API server is in the sister project **react-relay-client**.)
+It all starts in *server.js*, but everything that matters happens in *data/schema.js*.

 ##The data this API accesses is stored in my publicly-available MongoDB database at: